ObitoDevv/Recipe-Box/README.md

 Description:
 This web application allows users to search for recipes based on ingredients or keywords and displays the results.
 It integrates with a public recipe API 'EDAMAM' to fetch recipe data and presents it in an organized manner.

+Instructions:

+-Sign up for an account.
+(Open index.html)

+-Log in to the website using your credentials.

+-Use the search feature to find recipes based on ingredients or keywords.

+-Enter ingredients or keywords and click the search button.

+-Wait for the loading indicator while the application fetches recipe data.

+-View the search results, including recipe name, ingredients, and a link to the full recipe.

+Tech Stack :- HTML , CSS , JAVASCRIPT , API(EDAMAM)
 Details:

 1.Frontend: